 State Attributes and Policy Information

-To explore the correlations between the estimated child SSI participation rates and various state-level attributes and policies of interest, we utilize a variety of public resources.
+To explore the correlations between the estimated child SSI participation rates and various state-level attributes and policies of interest, we utilized a variety of public resources.
 To examine how estimates were associated with the percentage of urbanized areas in a state (areas with greater than 50,000 people), we extracted from the 2010 US Census Bureau’s urban-rural classification data (2020 data has not been released yet).28 We gathered information about Medicaid expansion states and the percentage of low-income children with health insurance from the Kaiser Family Foundation (KFF).15,29 For all years, Alaska, Rhode Island, and Vermont are excluded from the insurance correlation analysis due to missing data.
 For information about whether a state offered SSP for children with disabilities and automatically awarded Medicaid if SSI was awarded, we used the Policy Surveillance Program and SSA’s SSI annual report appendices, respectively.4,14

 Statistical Analysis

 In the secondary analysis in which we incorporate uncertainty in the public data estimates, we fit normal distributions to the mean and 5% and 95% quantiles provided in the ACS tables and beta distributions to the mean and 2.5% and 97.5% quantiles provided in the NSCH tables.
 After the distribution fitting, we sample 1,000 points from these distributions and carry out the aforementioned methodology to compute 1,000 child SSI participation rates for each state and year.
 No distribution fitting is applied to the SSA data because there is no uncertainty in these numbers.
-We use Pearson’s correlation to compute the association between numeric variables (child SSI participation rate, population percentage in urbanized areas, percent of financially eligible children with health insurance, etc.) and two sample t-tests for the association between a numeric variable and binary variable (whether a state grants automatic Medicaid when SSI is awarded, whether a state expanded Medicaid, etc.).
+We used Pearson’s correlation coefficient to compute the association between numeric variables (child SSI participation rate, population percentage in urbanized areas, percent of financially eligible children with health insurance, etc.) and two sample t-tests for the association between a numeric variable and binary variable (whether a state grants automatic Medicaid when SSI is awarded, whether a state expanded Medicaid, etc.).
 We defined statistical significance as p < 0.05 for all testing.
 We used R version 4.1.1 (R Foundation for Statistical Computing) for all data collection and statistical analysis.

 RESULTS